judka-uriel/uriel-book/uriel_en.md

 And indeed, this warning proved timely.
 The dream came at a time when the new Russian ruler had obtained power but had not yet managed to reveal his intentions in any way.
-And only then, from the beginning of the millennium, did he gradually begin to acquire unlimited power, and in the end destroyed all opposition and transformed himself into an absolute dictator.
+And only later, from the beginning of the millennium, did he gradually begin to acquire unlimited power, and in the end destroyed all opposition and transformed himself into an absolute dictator.